Feeling unmotivated that you are losing focus?

 There are stress relievers that can help you calm down quickly.
 Not paying attention to your body’s signals can accumulate those little hurdles and end up affecting your teaching.
 Worst of all, it might take a toll on your health and overall welfare when not dealt with properly.

 It is reported that a big percentage of teachers are experiencing high daily stress.
 What adds to the burden is that many of them don’t realize how much stress is building up until anxiety steps in.
-If you ignore the pressure, it will take on your sleep, quality of life, and teaching performance.
-When you are highly-stressed, it affects your students, too.
-Similarly, their academic performance and social adjustment will also slow down.
+Ignoring this pressure will take on your teaching performance.
+It can affect your students and their social adjustment will slow down, as well.